VarunGaneshan/VSD_Intern_VM/README.md

 - .lib file is an ASCII representation of timing and power parameter associated with cells inside the standard cell library of a particular technology node.

-- netlist is the representation of the design in form of the standard cells in .lib.
+- netlist file is the representation of the design in form of the standard cells in .lib.

 <p><b>Verify the Synthesis:</b></p>